sindresorhus/npm-run-path/readme.md

 Path to the current Node.js executable.
 Its directory is pushed to the front of PATH.

+This can be either an absolute path or a path relative to the `cwd` option.

 ### npmRunPath.env(options?)

 Returns the augmented [`process.env`](https://nodejs.org/api/process.html#process_process_env) object.